rRupeshRanjan/ES-Java-client-demo/README.md

 # jest-webflux-demo
-Demo project for using jest and spring webflux
+This demonstrates using jest (java elasticsearch client) along with spring webflux to create REST APIs.